CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 - Example value: `Dogs; Cats; Zebras`

 {:.alert .alert-red}
-*Note:* This field needs to be named **_'subject' (not 'subjects')_** for many default features in CollectionBuilder to work.
+*Note:* This field needs to be named ***'subject' (not 'subjects')*** for many default features in CollectionBuilder to work.
 Data in this field will create the word cloud that allows users to visualize the frequency of subjects used within the collection.

 ### location:

 - This field designates a geographic location(s) to which the item is tied.
 Much like the subject field, this field will build a tag cloud of the most used locations in your collection.
 See the [Locations]({{ '/docs/theme/locations/' | relative_url }}) section for more information.
 Be sure to separate multiple location entries for a single record with a semicolon (`;`).
 - Example value: `Pullman, Washington; Moscow, Idaho`

-{:.alert .alert-green}
-**If your metadata does not have map coordinates**, but you would like to experience CollectionBuilder's map visualization, we've created a [demo list of latitudes and longitudes](https://docs.google.com/spreadsheets/d/1eSj7zfthuc7-ntdnZLqNYETxVa5Z55YK8BPPao53-6w/edit?usp=sharing){:target='_blank' rel='noopener'} that you can add to your data just for practice.

 -----